IllyaVakulenko/praisecharts/README.md

 ### Usage

 #### Interactive Mode
-Run without parameters and the tool will ask for input.
+Run without parameters and the tool will offer quick checkboxes (English-only) for common options and then ask for input.
 It accepts either a PraiseCharts URL or a path to a `.txt` file:

 ```sh
 python main.py
 # or the packaged exe on Windows
 ./dist/praisecharts-downloader.exe
 ```

+Quick settings shown as checkboxes:
+- Show browser window (disable headless)
+- Enable debug logging
+- Change output directory

 Input rules:
 - If input ends with `.txt` or points to an existing file, it is treated as a file list